Chevy Equinox years to avoid — most common problems

 Because of the bad bushings, drivers have reported weird and excessive noises coming from the suspension, especially after going over road bumps.
 It was often a matter that set drivers back by around $500.

 The most problematic years of the Chevy Equinox production were within the first two generations of the vehicle.
-You can see how drivers have had problems with excessive oil consumption and the 5-speed automatic transmission, so it’s worth knowing which years you should avoid.
+You can see how drivers have had problems with excessive oil consumption and the 5-speed automatic transmission, but what are the worst Chevy Equinox years?

 First-generation Chevy Equinox (2005 and 2006 model years)